SapienzaNLP/mcl-wic/README.md

 ## License
 This project is released under the CC-BY-NC 4.0 license (see `LICENSE.txt`).
 If you use the data, please cite:

-F. Martelli, N. Kalach, G. Tola, R. Navigli.
-SemEval-2021 Task 2: Multilingual and Cross-lingual Word-in-Context Disambiguation (MCL-WiC).
+Martelli, F., Kalach, N., Tola, G and Navigli, R. SemEval-2021 Task 2: Multilingual and Cross-lingual Word-in-Context Disambiguation (MCL-WiC).
 Proc. of the 15th Workshop on Semantic Evaluation, 2021.

 BibTeX: